 Financial counterparty risk is the risk of potential failure by counterparties holding cash deposits.
-For banks and financial institutions, apart from certain limited circumstances, Company policy is that only independently rated entities with a minimum rating of 'A-' are accepted as counterparties.
+For banks and financial institutions, the Company policy is that only independently rated entities with a minimum rating of 'A-' are accepted as counterparties.
 Liquidity risk is the risk of the Company having difficulties meeting its financial obligations.
 The Company manages this risk by ensuring that it maintains sufficient levels of committed borrowing facilities and cash and cash equivalents to ensure that it can meet its operational cash flow requirements and any maturing financial liabilities as they fall due.